Date of Degree

 Copyright 2013 Maha Al-Keilani

 Al-Keilani, Maha Said Abd-Alquader.
 "Role of Tyrosyl-DNA Phosphodiesterase I (TDP1) as a Prognostic and Predictive Factor in Malignant Glioma."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.